 Let’s face it, forklifts work just as hard as you do.
 Susceptible to scratches and dents, there will come a time when your forklift will need to be re-painted.
 But before you grab your sprayer and paint, you should be aware of OSHA regulations for painting a forklift.
-Here are some suggestions and guidelines for the job.
+Here are some tips and key points for the job.

 OSHA’s 1910.94 standard mandates spray-finishers isolate their operations in spray rooms apart from business operations.
-The 1910.94 standard must coordinate with the 1910.178 standard when spraying occurs as only electrically powered industrial trucks can be used in areas where combustible particles are normally in the atmosphere.
-Furthermore, gasoline, diesel and liquefied petroleum gas powered forklifts must not drive through paint or spray rooms.
+The 1910.94 standard must line up with the 1910.178 standard when spray painting occurs as only electric industrial trucks can be used in areas where combustible particles are normally in the atmosphere.
+Furthermore, gasoline, diesel and liquid petroleum gas powered forklifts must not drive through paint or spray rooms.
 These types of forklifts don’t have the same spark-limiting safeguards that electrical fittings do on EX forklifts.

-Before you begin painting, park the forklift in an area that’s not only apart from business operations, but a place where you won’t have to move it again until you’re finished painting.
+Before you begin painting, park the forklift in an area that’s apart from any business operations.
+Make sure it’s located where you won’t have to move it again until you’re finished painting.
 Start by cleaning the machine.
-Undo the battery terminals, wrapping them with tape to prevent them from earthing out.
-You’ll need to scrape away the grease from the inside of the runners of the mast, usually contaminated by dust and grit.
+Undo the battery terminals, wrapping them with tape to prevent them from damage.
+You’ll need to scrape away the grease from the inside of the runners of the mast.
+Often, they’re soiled by dust and grit.
 Some people use thinners to degrease and clean while others use steam cleaners for the whole machine.
 Whatever method you prefer, you’ll want to remove the forks and lower the fork holders onto pallets.
 Doing it this way avoids having to mess with the hydraulics.

-Some opt to degrease and paint the fork-holders.
+Some opt to degrease and paint the fork holders.
 But you can just clean them for re-assembly.
 Forks should be cleaned but they don’t need grease.
 Just grease the parts of the forks that run along the fork-holders.
-Once the paint is dry, remove any tape and clean any other neglected areas.
-Keep in mind that a forklift may not be cleaned this extensively for another five or ten years.
+Once the paint is dry, remove any tape and clean any other necessary areas.
+Keep in mind that a forklift may not be cleaned this deep for another five or ten years.
 It’s best to clean as much as you can while it’s out of use.